syncfusion-content/windowsforms-docs/WindowsForms/groupview/Getting-Started.md

 ## Assembly deployment

-Refer [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#groupview) section to get the list of assemblies or details of NuGet package needs to be added as reference to use the control in any application.
+Refer to the [Control Dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#groupview) section to get the list of assemblies or details of NuGet package that needs to be added as reference to use the control in any application.

-Click [NuGet Packages](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to learn how to install nuget packages in a Windows Forms application.
+Refer to [NuGet Packages](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to learn how to install nuget packages in a Windows Forms application.

 ## Adding GroupView control via designer

-1) Create a new Windows Forms project in the Visual Studio.
+1. Create a new Windows Forms project in the Visual Studio.

-2) The [GroupView](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.GroupView.html) control can be added to an application by dragging it from the toolbox to a designer view.
+2. Add the [GroupView](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.GroupView.html) control to an application by dragging it from the toolbox to a designer view.
 The following dependent assembly will be added automatically:

 * Syncfusion.Shared.Base

 ![Windows Forms GroupView drag and drop from toolbox](Overview_images/GroupView_img1.png)

-3) Right-click on the control and click **Properties** and select [GroupViewItems](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.GroupView~GroupViewItems.html).
+3. Right-click the control, click **Properties**, and then select [GroupViewItems](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.GroupView~GroupViewItems.html).
 Now, the **GroupViewItem Collection Editor** will be opened.
-Click **Add** to add group view items into the control.
+Click **Add** to add group view items to the control.

 ![Windows Forms GroupView showing collection editor of item](GettingStarted_images/GroupView_collectioneditor.png)

 ## Adding GroupView control via code

-To add control manually in C#, follow the given steps:
+To add the control manually in C#, follow the given steps:

-1) Create C# or VB application via Visual Studio.
+1. Create a C# or VB application via Visual Studio.

-2) Add the following assembly reference to the project:
+2. Add the following assembly reference to the project:

 * Syncfusion.Shared.Base

-3) Include the required namespace.
+3. Include the required namespace.

 {% tabs %}